Polyhedral template matching

 Particle Type property, which must be defined).

-0 = Other, unknown alloy type
+0 = Other, unknown or no ordering

 1 = Pure (all neighbors like central atom)